pkarsy/AutomaticSchoolBellTimer/README.md

 load('timetable')
 ```

 Restart the module and go with the browser to the same IP address(or school.local) as previously.
-You will see a "Timetable" button on top.
+You will see a "School Timer" button on top.
 This is the configuration page of the School Timer.
 When testing choose * (=ALL) for active days.
 For real usage, most probably the setting will be 1-5 (Monday-Friday).
 MON-FRI also works.
 Note that most/all Relays and SSRs have a LED so we can visually check whether they activated, without connecting the load.
+This is important because the load is 230/110V and we want to connect it only the last minute at the installation site.
 Before going to the next step be sure the timer is working as expected.

 ### Step 6.
 Collecting the rest of the hardware.
 PHOTO-TODO